tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/云原生服务指南/Prometheus 监控服务/Prometheus 监控概述_intl_en.md

 TMP uses Tencent Cloud's proprietary sharding and scheduling technologies to implement real-time dynamic scaling of collection tasks, meeting your elastic needs.
 It also supports load balancing.

 **High availability**
-TMP uses technical methods to avoid data breakpoints and losses, so as to secure the high availability of monitoring services.
+TPS uses technical methods to avoid data breakpoints and losses, so as to secure high availability of the monitoring service.

 **Low connection costs**
-You can write configuration files easily in the console, so you don't need to have an extensive knowledge of Prometheus.
+You can write configuration files easily in the TMP console, so you don't need to have an extensive knowledge of Prometheus to use TMP.
 If you already know how to use Prometheus, TMP also allows you to submit configuration information through a native YAML file, making it easier for you to customize advanced features for personalized monitoring.

 For more information, see [Strengths](https://intl.cloud.tencent.com/document/product/1116/43154).